albar965/littlenavmap-manual/src/en/PROFILE.rst

 This dock window shows the ground elevation, flight plan with cruise, climb, descent legs and altitude restrictions together with all flight plan waypoints.
-It is only available when a flight plan is loaded.
+It is only available when a valid flight plan is loaded.
 The user aircraft will be shown if *Little Navmap* is connected to the simulator.